electric-sql/electric/website/docs/reference/benchmarks.md

 </figure>

 This benchmark measures how long each write takes to process with a varying number of shapes.
+Each shape in this benchmark is using an optimised where clause, specifically `field = constant`.

+> [!Tip] Optimised where clauses
+> When you create a shape, you can specify a where clause that filters the rows that the shape is interested in.
+> In Electric, we filter the changes we receive from Postgres so that each shape only receives changes that affect the rows it is interested in.
+> If there are lots of shapes, this could mean we have to evaluate lots of where clauses for each write, however we have optimised this process
+> so that we can evalute millions of where clauses at once, providing the where clauses follow various patterns, which we call optimised where clauses.
+> `field = constant` is one of the patterns we optimise, we can evaluate millions of these where clauses at once by indexing the shapes based on the constant
+> value for each shape.
+This index is internal to Electric, and nothing to do with Postgres indexes.
+It's a hashmap if you're interested.
-Each shape in this benchmark is using an optimised where clause, specifically `field = constant` for this benchmark but we optimise other forms and aim to optimise a large subset of Postgres where clauses in the future.
-You can think of this optimisation as analogous to having an index on the field.
+> `field = const AND another_condition` is another pattern we optimise.
+We aim to optimise a large subset of Postgres where clauses in the future.

 The top graph shows throughput for Postgres 14, the bottom graph for Postgres 15.